GSA/challenges-and-prizes/_all-challenges/1187-palmetto-technical-bridge-prize-challenge-2021.md

   **Stage 1 Concept Submission**:

-  Submissions to Phase 1 of the challenge will be accepted from 06 November 2020 at 10:00 a.m.
+  Submissions to Stage 1 of the challenge will be accepted from 06 November 2020 at 10:00 a.m.
 ET through 06 December 2020 at 11:00 p.m.
 ET.
 Entries received before and after the time slot will not be accepted.
 The identified official representative (individual, team, or legal entity) may register for this challenge by sending an e-mail to [ptbsubmissions.fct@navy.mil](mailto:ptbsubmissions.fct@navy.mil) with the subject line stating “Palmetto Tech Bridge Prize Challenge 21: <INSERT TOPIC NAME>”.
 Please provide a separate e-mail if submitting against more than one topic.

   There shall be only one official participant representative for each topic submission.
 The official participant representative must provide a name and e-mail address and, by sending in the registration, and affirms on behalf of the solver (individual, team, or legal entity), that he or she has read and consents to be governed by the challenge rules.